Dynatrace Monaco CLI command reference

 Connection Flags required

-| URL of the Dynatrace environment from which to download the configuration.
-To be able to connect to any Dynatrace environment, an API token needs to be provided using In case of connecting to a Dynatrace Platform environment, an additional OAuth Client ID, as well as an OAuth Client Secret, needs to be provided via the flags This flag is mutually exclusive with |
+In case of connecting to a Dynatrace Platform environment, an additional OAuth Client ID, as well as an OAuth Client Secret, needs to be provided via the flags --oauth-client-id

-| API token environment variable.
-Required when using the flag |
+API token environment variable.
+Required when using the flag --url

-| OAuth client ID environment variable.
-Required when using the flag |
+OAuth client ID environment variable.
+Required when using the flag --url

-| OAuth client secret environment variable.
-Required when using the flag |
+OAuth client secret environment variable.
+Required when using the flag --url

 Flags optional